Incremental Backup System

 the person who came up with the name "IBS" had plenty of digestive system

-problems, has had them for decades, and choses to laugh at them.
+problems, has had them for decades, and chooses to laugh at them.

 If this offends you, you have three options, in roughly the order of